Miss-ikky/Mywiki/EJPT/Assessment Methodologies/Enumeration/Enumeration.md

 8. Lets try the following:
 	1. create a file called backdoor: *touch backdoor*  check with ls to see if the file exist
-	2.  run the following command: *smbmap -H {taget ip} -u Administrator -p 'smbserver_771' --upload '/root/backdoor' 'C$\backdoor'  *
+	2.  run the following command: *smbmap -H {taget ip} -u Administrator -p 'smbserver_771' --upload '/root/backdoor' 'C$\backdoor'*
-				- --upload '/root/backdoor' 'C$\backdoor'`: This option is used to upload a file from the local machine to the remote server.
+			--upload '/root/backdoor' C$ backdoor: This option is used to upload a file from the local machine to the remote server.
 It specifies the source file path (`/root/backdoor`) on the local machine and the destination file path (`C$\backdoor`) on the remote server.
 In this example, it is attempting to upload the file located at `/root/backdoor` to the `C:\backdoor` path on the remote server.
-	1.
+	3. Now check if you successfully uploaded the file: *smbmap -H {taget ip} -u Administrator -p 'smbserver_771' -r 'C$'*
+		 - `-r 'C$'` specifies the share name to be enumerated, in this case, the "C$" administrative share.  ![[Pasted image 20230512152628.png]]
+		 - If sucessfull then that means that you can upload a file.
+		4. Check if you can download a file: *smbmap -H {taget ip} -u Administrator -p 'smbserver_771' --download 'C$\{filename.extention}'*
+		5. ls to see if download is complete
+		6. read the file: *cat filename

+cat 10.4.26.58-C_flag.txt